No. 6293, 1st Battalion, Canadian Infantry (Western Ontario Regiment)

 Private David Anderson was 27 when he died and he has no known grave.

-Private David Anderson is commemorated on the Ypres (Menin Gate) Memorial in Belgium; on the Canadian Virtual War Memorial; in the Canadian First World War Book of Remembrance; on Bangor and District War Memorial; on the Royal British Legion (Bangor Branch) Memorial Plaque; in the Comrades of the Great War (Bangor Branch) Album in North Down Museum and in First Bangor Presbyterian Church.
+Private David Anderson is commemorated on the Ypres (Menin Gate) Memorial in Belgium; on the Canadian Virtual War Memorial; in the Canadian First World War Book of Remembrance; on Bangor and District War Memorial; on the Royal British Legion (Bangor Branch) Memorial Plaque; in the Comrades of the Great War (Bangor Branch) Album in North Down Museum; in First Bangor Presbyterian Church; on the family grave headstone in Donaghadee Parish Church of Ireland Graveyard.